-For a description of hardware-assisted virtualization, see "Hardware-Assisted Virtualization" on page 11.
+For a description of hardware-assisted virtualization, see "Hardware-Assisted Virtualization" on page 9.

-Hardware-assisted CPU virtualization has been supported since ESX 3.0 (VT-x) and ESX 3.5 (AMD-V).
-On processors that support hardware-assisted CPU virtualization, but not hardware-assisted MMU virtualization, ESX 4.0 by default chooses between the binary translation (BT) virtual machine monitor (VMM) and a hardware virtualization (HV) VMM based on the processor model and the guest operating system, providing the best performance in the majority of cases (see http://communities.vmware.com/docs/DOC-9882 for a detailed list).
+On processors that support hardware-assisted CPU virtualization but not hardware-assisted MMU virtualization, ESX by default chooses between the binary translation (BT) virtual machine monitor (VMM) and a hardware virtualization (HV) VMM based on the processor model and the guest operating system, providing the best performance in the majority of cases.
 If desired, however, this behavior can be changed, as described below.

-Hardware-assisted MMU is supported for both AMD and Intel processors beginning with ESX 4.0 (AMD processor support started with ESX 3.5 Update 1).
-On processors that support it, ESX 4.0 by default uses hardware-assisted MMU virtualization for virtual machines running certain guest operating systems and uses shadow page tables for others (see http://communities.vmware.com/docs/DOC-9882 for a detailed list).
+On processors that support hardware-assisted MMU virtualization, ESX 4.x by default uses it for virtual machines running certain guest operating systems and uses shadow page tables for others.
 This default behavior should work well for the majority of guest operating systems and workloads.
-If desired, however, this can be changed, as described below.
+If desired, however, this behavior can be changed, as described below.